icopy-site/awesome/docs/awesome/static-analysis.md

 - [oclint](http://oclint.org) — A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C.

-- [ocular](https://www.shiftleft.io/ocular/) :copyright: — Enables code auditors and security teams to interactively investigate their unique code bases  to find business logic flaws and technical vulnerabilities that traditional SASTs cannot.
-This is done by enabling the analyst to write their own custom queries.
-Can find hard-coded secrets, authentication issues, and malicious code like rootkits and backdoors.

 - [Offensive 360](https://offensive360.com/) :copyright: — Commercial Static Code Analysis system doesn't require building the source code or pre-compilation.

 - [parasoft](https://www.parasoft.com/) :copyright: — Automated Software Testing Solutions for unit-, API-, and web UI testing.
 Complies with MISRA, OWASP, and others.